kunallachuriye/FrameWork/README.md

 # Data driven FrameWork
-Basic Web Automation Framework for Beginners that will help in getting basics clear.
+Basic Web Automation Framework for Beginners that will help getting basics clear.